Online network change point detection with missing values and temporal dependence: Optimal network change point detection with missingness and dependence

-It is shown in \ref{thm-upper-bound} that, with the overall false alarm probability upper bounded by pre-specified $\alpha$, if a change point does occur, our procedure will, with probability at least $1 - \alpha$, detect the change point with a detection delay upper bounded by
+It is shown in \Cref{thm-upper-bound} that, with the overall false alarm probability upper bounded by pre-specified $\alpha$, if a change point does occur, our procedure will, with probability at least $1 - \alpha$, detect the change point with a detection delay upper bounded by

-The derivation of \ref{thm-upper-bound} relies on two key ingredients: an estimation error bound on imputing a low-rank matrix and an online change point analysis procedure.
-To further understand \ref{thm-upper-bound}, we compare our result with \cite{klopp2015matrix} and \cite{yu2021optimal}.
+The derivation of \Cref{thm-upper-bound} relies on two key ingredients: an estimation error bound on imputing a low-rank matrix and an online change point analysis procedure.
+To further understand \Cref{thm-upper-bound}, we compare our result with \cite{klopp2015matrix} and \cite{yu2021optimal}.
+Before delving into details, we highlight the dependence we allow.
+Compared to \cite{klopp2015matrix}, we allow for the dependence within network edges and missingess, as well as the dependence between the presences and missingness of edges.
+This is materalised by the interconnection via random latent positions.
+Compared to \cite{yu2021optimal}, we allow for the temporal dependence across time and this is formalised by the $\phi$-mixing coefficients.

 \textbf{Estimation error analysis.} Our estimation error analysis is built upon the analysis in \cite{klopp2015matrix}, which presents an estimation error bound of a soft-impute estimator based on only one incomplete matrix.
-To deal with the dynamic networks scenario, we derive a multiple-copy version of Corollary~3 in \cite{klopp2015matrix} in \ref{cor-main-klopp-cor-3}.
+To deal with the dynamic networks scenario, we derive a multiple-copy version of Corollary~3 in \cite{klopp2015matrix} in \Cref{cor-main-klopp-cor-3}, under temporal dependence and network dependence.
+We provide detailed analysis in \Cref{remark:error_analy}

-\begin{proposition} Assume that Assumptions~\ref{assume-model} and \ref{assume-no-change} hold.
-Denote $M(t) = M_0$, $t \in \mathbb{N}^*$, with $\mathrm{rank}(M_0) \leq r$.
-For any integer pair $0 \leq s < e$, let $\widehat{M}_{s:e}$ be the output of \ref{alg-main-klopp} with $a = \rho$ and
+\begin{proposition} Assume that Assumptions~\ref{assume-model-new} and \ref{assume-no-change} hold.
+Denote $\Theta(t) = \Theta_0$, $t \in \mathbb{N}^*$, with $\mathrm{rank}(\Theta_0) \leq r$.
+For any integer pair $0 \leq s < e$, let $\widehat{\Theta}_{s:e}$ be the output of \Cref{alg-main-klopp} with $a = \vartheta$ and